methlox/MusicPlayer/readme.md

 `python .\manage.py runserver`

-This starts our web server
+This starts our web server.

 Open http://localhost:8000 to view it in the browser.

 In order to view the server in development mode, open a new terminal and move into the frontend directory and run: